SpudGunMan/meshing-around/README.md

 The bot is also capable of using dual radio/nodes, so you can monitor two networks at the same time and send messages to nodes using the same `bbspost @nodeNumber #message` or `bbspost @nodeShortName #message` function.
 There is a small message board to fit in the constraints of Meshtastic for posting bulletin messages with `bbspost $subject #message`.

-Look up data using wiki results, or interact with [Ollama](https://ollama.com) LLM AI see the [OllamaDocs](https://github.com/ollama/ollama/tree/main/docs) If Ollama is enabled you can DM the bot directly.
+Look up data using wiki results, or interact with [Ollama](https://github.com/ollama/ollama/tree/main/docs) LLM AI.
+If Ollama is enabled you can DM the bot directly.
 The default model for mesh-bot which is currently `gemma2:2b`

 The bot will report on anyone who is getting close to the configured lat/long, if in a remote location.
 For example having the bot in your camp site alerts when members arive back at camp.